darkroastedOld/Arduino-Lazer-Tag/README.md

 # Arduino Lazer Tag
 This is the public repository for my school project of creating lazerguns using Arduino's.
 Our lazer guns worked by shooting the opposite person/gun once you killed someone you would have to reload your gun by hitting the button on the bottom.
-If you were shot you would have to wait a few seconds before you could shoot again
+If you were shot you would have to wait a few seconds before you could shoot again.
+Please read the entire README before building this

 ![IMG_0133](https://user-images.githubusercontent.com/61181739/75017129-b52cfb00-548c-11ea-9102-b14d7b8ecdae.JPG)

 # Disclaimer
 This project involves hardware and power there is always the chance that you may shortcircuit a board or part.
 Please build this at your own risk and consult an expert.
-I am not an expert and this code is just what i used.
+I am not an expert and this code is just what I used.
 I am not responsible for any damages you create

-⚠️⚠️WARNING⚠️⚠️ This project also involves lazers, these are dangerous and should only be used by responsible people under supervision.
+⚠️⚠️WARNING⚠️⚠️ This project also involves lazers, these are dangerous and should only be used by responsible people under supervision while wearing lazer goggles.
 Please be safe and be carefull.
 Shining these in peoples eye can seriously hurt them!
-I am not responsible for any damages you create using this code.
+I am not responsible for any damages you create using project!

 # Required Hardware
-- 2x Arduino - I used two arduino nano's
+- 2x Arduino's - I used two arduino nano's
 - At least 1 USB cable
 - working computer with the Arduino IDE running
-- 2x IR receiver
+- 2x IR receivers
-- 2x IR blaster or IR LED
+- 2x IR blasters or IR LED's
 - 4x Pushbutton's
 - Resistors, for the led's, buttons and other components
 - Batteries, kinda essential for mobility (with connector)